 a.
 You must include a letter from your health care provider(s) or other pertinent sources.
 The documentation should be on clinic letterhead and your health care provider must address each of the following areas:

-1. Describe the diagnosed medical or psychological condition or circumstances, and indicate when treatment commenced.
+i.
+Describe the diagnosed medical or psychological condition or circumstances, and indicate when treatment commenced.

-2. Explain how the condition impacts this student.
+ii.
+Explain how the condition impacts this student.
 Does it completely preclude the student from attending classes and completing the semester?
 If so, please describe how and why.

 b.
 You must provide written confirmation from each of your instructors of your last date of attendance (if you stopped attending classes).
 The best way to do this is to ask them to send an email message with the information to firstname.lastname@example.org.

 3. After the materials are received, your request will be evaluated by the Medical Withdrawal Review Committee and you will be notified when it has been approved or denied.
-The Medical Withdrawal Review Committee meets once per month and the deadline for application materials to be complete is three business days in advance of the meeting.
+The Medical Withdrawal Review Committee meets once per month and the deadline for the application materials to be complete is three business days in advance of the meeting.